 Sample student essays:

-BRAINSTORM: Consider the issues and innovations you learned about from watching the movie Urbanization, as well as (for face-to-face classes) what you learned from your group project and the projects of others or (for hybrid class) preliminary research you did for blog post on how other communities have addressed this issue.
-These issues may include the following: housing, public safety, communal spaces (could include playgrounds), walkability/bikeability, public transportation, communal spaces, public art, beautification, suburban sprawl, revitalization of downtown areas, re-purposing of post0industrial artifacts (for Fall River, this might mean what to do with mill buildings), using technology to improve community.
+BRAINSTORM: Look at the blog post for some video inspirations.
+Consider the aspects of what make a community a desirable place to live.
+These issues may include the following: housing, public safety, communal spaces (could include playgrounds), walkability/bikeability, public transportation, communal spaces, public art, beautification, suburban sprawl, revitalization of downtown areas, re-purposing of post-industrial artifacts (for Fall River, this might mean what to do with mill buildings), using technology to improve community.
 For my town of Rehoboth, for example, possible issues might include dealing with roadside litter, addressing the loss of farmland to cookie-cutter McMansion sub-developments, and the lack of a town center.
+With a Proposition 2 1/2 vote looming in a few weeks, the hot-button issue in my town this summer involves funding for both school and town–one of our FB pages is jam-packed with debate.
 To find your own issues, look around your town or city, read local newspapers to see what people are complaining about, talk to friends and family.
 If you find it difficult to find anything to write about in the community you live in currently, you may choose another community where you have previously lived or another community that you know well.

 FIND SOME SOURCES: Look for information you could use to support your proposal (or to get ideas for what proposal you wish to offer, if you’re not quite sure the best way to solve a problem you’ve identified).
 Your sources may do the following: